sirius-ms/sirius-docs.github.io/docs/_pages/gui.md

   <figcaption>CANOPUS view.</figcaption>
 </figure>

-* (1) The most informative class (light green), and its ancestor classes (light blue).
+The `Compound Classes` tab visualizes the [CANOPUS](({ "/advanced-background-information/#compound-classes" | relative_url })) compound class predictions in a table format <span style="color:red">[4]</span>.
+Each row in the table represents one compound class.
+The `Posterior Probability` (number and bar) indicates the likelihood that the measured spectrum, given the chosen molecular formula, belongs to that class.
+Additional columns provide related information from the [ClassyFire](http://classyfire.wishartlab.com/) ontology, e.g. the respective parent class.

+Above the table are two lists: `Main classes` and `Alternative Classes`.
+- **Main Classes**  <span style="color:red">[1]</span>: The main class of a feature is the *most specific* compound class with highest priority<span style="color:red">[a]</span> from all compound classes with posterior probability above 50%, along with its ancestor classes in the ClassyFire ontology.
+You can find the full list of compound classes from ClassyFire including their priorities here.
-* (2) Alternative classes.
-In the ClassyFire chemontology, every compound is assigned to multiple classes.
-In this example, the compound kaempferol is a flavonoid, but also a benzenoid.
+- **Alternative classes** <span style="color:red">[2]</span>: This list contains all other classes with posterior probability above 50%.
+In the ClassyFire chemontology, each compound is assigned to multiple classes.
-* (3) The table lists all ClassyFire classes, with description parent class and so on.
-The colored bar denotes the predicted probability for this class.
-Only classes with probability above 0.5 are listed in (1) and (2).

-Starting from SIRIUS 5, this tab also contains the predicted Natural Product classes.
+- **Natural Product Classes** <span style="color:red">[3]</span>: Starting from version 5, SIRIUS also predicts Natural Product classes.

 ### Structures tab
 {% capture fig_img %}